micromatch/glob-fs/README.md

 * **Keywords**: please add `glob-fs` to the keywords array in package.json
 * **Options**: all middleware should return a function that takes an `options` object, as in the [Middleware Example](#middleware-example)
 * **Return `file`**: all middleware should return the `file` object after processing.

+### Advice for middleware authors

+* A middleware should only do one specific thing.
+* Multiple middleware libs can be bundled together to create a single middleware.
+* Pattern matching should be extremely specific.
+Don't force downstream middleware to reverse your mistakes.
+* As mentioned in the [middleware conventions](#middleware-conventions) section, **always return the `file` object**.
+* A single conditional should only set `file.exclude` to `true`, or `file.include` to `true`, never both.
+* It's completely okay to check `this.options`
+* Middleware modules should be fully documented.

 ## Globbing examples